jpswade/jpswade.github.io/_posts/2007-02-07-siemens-cx65-review.md

 Although this phone has quite a bit of storage space, for some strange reason, it could only seem to manage 100 text messages on the phone, and the standard 10 on the sim card.
 I never worked that out.

 One thing I did find useful, was the ability to sync with outlook.
-Although to begin with the software that came with the phone wasn&#8217;t very good, Siemens released new software which was far better.
+Although to begin with the software that came with the phone wasn't very good, Siemens released new software which was far better.
 Also the data connection was serial not USB, this meant your power was drained very quickly.

 The benefit of this though was that I was able to use [SCMxx](http://web.archive.org/web/20120207115608/http://www.hendrik-sattler.de:80/scmxx/), which is command line based communication software which I used for sending text messages from my computer without having to type with my thumb on my phone or use bulky software.

-However, I think this is going to be the last Siemens I buy, and is almost definately the last of its kind, as on [07/06/05 Siemens AG (Siemens Mobile) announced it was being bought by BenQ (formerly Acer)](http://news.bbc.co.uk/1/hi/business/4616515.stm), but it all spells trouble for me, and as far as I can see it is a struggling company, and is having difficulty competing in today&#8217;s market.
+However, I think this is going to be the last Siemens I buy, and is almost definately the last of its kind, as on [07/06/05 Siemens AG (Siemens Mobile) announced it was being bought by BenQ (formerly Acer)](http://news.bbc.co.uk/1/hi/business/4616515.stm), but it all spells trouble for me, and as far as I can see it is a struggling company, and is having difficulty competing in today's market.
 It is only a matter of time before its is bankrupt.

-Conclusion: This was a great phone and simply lacked bluetooth, it&#8217;s time to move on.
+Conclusion: This was a great phone and simply lacked bluetooth, it's time to move on.

 More: [Siemens CX65](http://www.benq-siemens.com/cds/frontdoor/0,2241,hq_en_0_130778_0,00.html)